mila-iqia/slurm-queue-time-pred/docs/3_Train_on_past_data.md

  </i>
 </div>
 <br>
-The following figure shows the median MSE (y-axis) with the minimum and maximum values ​​as well as with the values ​​just above and below the median over the training and test set for the same sample of training experiments.
+The following figure shows the median MSE (y-axis) with the minimum and maximum values as well as with the values just above and below the median over the training and test set for the same sample of training experiments.
 <br><br>
 <div align="center">
  <table>